obihughes/omega-planner/docs/components.md

 ```

 **Usage:**
-- Available as third tab in daily planner (Pool | Pinned | Calendar)
+- Available as third tab in daily planner (Inbox | Pinned | Calendar)
-- Shows unscheduled tasks at top for assignment
+- Shows inbox tasks at top for assignment
 - Month grid displays scheduled tasks as colored cards
-- Drag tasks from pool to calendar dates or click task then click date
+- Drag tasks from inbox to calendar dates or click task then click date
 - Tasks can be rescheduled by dragging between dates
 - Visual feedback during assignment mode